-This prospective study which was done on 100 consecutive participants from (6-12) years old age group with an intact TM as to be documented on otoscopic examination and with an ETD as to be documented with a tympanogram type C. Participants were selected from the outpatient clinic of the Otorhinolaryngology department of Tanta university hospital, started from April 2019 till April 2020.
-A written informed consent was got from the relatives of participants.
-Full data of the procedures which were approved by both the Institutional and ethical committees.
+This prospective study which was done on 100 consecutive participants in the age group of 6-12 years with an ETD as to be documented with a tympanogram type C - TM confirmed by otoscopic examination but with ETD as confirmed by a tympanogram type C. Participants were selected from the outpatient clinic of the Otorhinolaryngology Department of Tanta University hospital, between April 2019 till April 2020.
+A written informed consent was given by the relatives of participants.
+Full data of the procedures were approved by both the Institutional and ethical committees.